-All materials can be purchased from your local hardware store and the handle is ordered online from Carr Lane Mfg. and you can click here for the adjustable handle information.
-Make sure you order the correct size of handle as they have a few options.
+All materials can be purchased from your local hardware store and the handle is ordered online from Carr Lane Mfg.
+See the link below for how to purchase the spring loaded handle.
+Make sure you order the correct size of the handle as they have a few options.
 I used “Size-3” 5/16-18 M10 model, but you will want the size that fits your eyebolt.

 A list of the parts can be found with the plans for the 1797 carvers vise and below is what I used.

-Note: One word of advise is to weld the eyebolt closed as it can spread apart.
+Note: One word of advice is to weld the eyebolt closed as it can spread apart.